Kemerd/SpacetimeDB_UnrealClient/fix_list.md

     *   [X] `ClientActor` struct is very similar to `ClientObject`.
 There are separate caches (`CLIENT_ACTORS`, `CLIENT_OBJECTS`).
     *   [X] **FIX:** Consolidated into a single `ClientObject` representation and cache, using an `is_actor` flag to denote actor-specific functionality.
 Merged both data structures, ensuring `ClientObject` can handle both actor and non-actor use cases.
 Updated the `actor/mod.rs` module to be a thin wrapper around the consolidated object module.
 Added methods and improved transform handling to accommodate both actor and non-actor objects.

-3.  [ ] **Dual Property Storage (Client-Side):**
+3. [X] **Dual Property Storage (Client-Side):**
-    *   [ ] Properties appear to be stored in `ClientModule/src/property/PROPERTY_CACHE` and also within `ClientModule/src/object/ClientObject.properties` (and subsequently potentially in `ClientActor` if it mirrors `ClientObject` properties).
+    *   [X] Properties appear to be stored in `ClientModule/src/property/PROPERTY_CACHE` and also within `ClientModule/src/object/ClientObject.properties` (and subsequently potentially in `ClientActor` if it mirrors `ClientObject` properties).
-    *   [ ] **FIX:** Clarify the need for dual storage.
-If `ClientObject` (or its consolidated form) is the primary representation, it should likely hold the authoritative client-side state for its properties, with the `property` module providing access/serialization utilities.
-The `PROPERTY_CACHE` might be redundant or its role needs to be clearly defined (e.g., only for raw incoming values before association with an object).
+    *   [X] **FIX:** Clarified the roles by making `ClientObject.properties` the authoritative source for object properties, and repurposing `PROPERTY_CACHE` as a staging area for properties that haven't been associated with objects yet.
+Updated documentation and code to reflect this design, ensuring property updates are properly synchronized between object properties and the staging cache when needed.
+Added property transfer mechanism when objects are created or remapped.

 4.  [ ] **Property Definitions Population (`ClientModule/src/property/mod.rs`):**
     *   [ ] `PROPERTY_DEFINITIONS` cache: It's unclear how this cache is populated with all necessary property definitions for dynamic Unreal types.